-- Selected institutional highlights are presented in issues of the Digest, social media, e-mail, website videos and blog. - o Specifically, within the Winter Digest we include a President's Report - Press releases sent for major announcements and events just as groundbreaking. - Institutional achievements are highlighted in special events such as SHINE and development related meetings. - Memberships and sponsorships of community partners events and initiatives such as the Wyandotte Economic Development Council and KCK Chamber where we often can share the latest developments at Donnelly College. - Development of prospective student materials such as a viewbook and development materials such as a friend raiser.
+- Selected institutional highlights are presented in issues of the Digest, social media, e-mail, website videos and blog.
+Specifically, within the Winter Digest we include a President's Report - Press releases sent for major announcements and events just as groundbreaking. - Institutional achievements are highlighted in special events such as SHINE and development related meetings. - Memberships and sponsorships of community partners events and initiatives such as the Wyandotte Economic Development Council and KCK Chamber where we often can share the latest developments at Donnelly College. - Development of prospective students.